MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionTeamMap.md

 ## SYNOPSIS

-**Note:** This cmdlet is currently in public preview.
+**Note:** This cmdlet is currently in private preview.

-This cmdlet connects a Teams team and a Workforce management (WFM) team.
+This cmdlet connects a Microsoft Teams team and a Workforce management (WFM) team.

 ## SYNTAX